Indroic/Ecommerce-Store/README.md

 1.- Create a new js project with vite. ✅
 2.- Create the entry point for React with Vite. ✅
-3.- Create the routers for app and auth.
+3.- Create the routers for "app" and "auth". ✅
-4.- Create the context for the search.
+4.- Create the context for the search. ✅
 5.- Create the main components for the search.
 6.- Create the grid component for show the search.
 7.- Show a mock in the grid component.